summa-dev/API/README.md

 $ node src/cli init-mst data.csv mst.json
 ```

-Parse the csv file provided as input (`data.csv`) into a Merkle Sum Tree and saves it in a json file provided as output `mst.json`
+Parse the csv file provided as input (`data.csv`) into a Merkle Sum Tree and saves it in a json file provided as output `mst.json`.
+The csv file should be in the format of `userID,balance` (see `data.csv` for example).

 **`gen-proof`**